ziadoz/awesome-php/awesome-php.md

 * [HTML5 PHP](https://github.com/Masterminds/html5-php) - An HTML5 parser and serializer library.

 ## Text and Numbers
+*Libraries for parsing and manipulating text and numbers.*

 * [ANSI to HTML5](https://github.com/sensiolabs/ansi-to-html) - An ANSI to HTML5 convertor library.
 * [Patchwork UTF-8](https://github.com/nicolas-grekas/Patchwork-UTF8) - A portable library for working with UTF-8 strings.